LGBTQ+ and Non-Binary Students

 • Support with coming out.
 If you need support with coming out, then you can read the sources of support on this page.
 Sometimes there may be setbacks and it can time some time for people to process this news, but sometimes people are not surprised and may be more accepting than you think.
 No coming out journey is the same!

-You can speak to the LGBTQ+ Wellbeing champions for the most up to date resources and workshops on coming out.
+You can speak to the LGBTQ+ Wellbeing Champions for the most up to date resources and workshops on coming out.

 There are also specific resources for coming out as Trans on the University Intranet.
 You can access these by clicking here.